Frequently Asked Questions

 You don’t need a referral.
 You check with your Health Fund to make sure you are covered for psychologists.

 Can I get the health fund rebate on the spot?

 Yes.
 We have HiCaps and most Health funds are covered by HiCaps.
 Bring your Private Health Fund card and you just pay the gap.

 Do I need a doctor’s referral to come to a psychologist?

 No. Not unless you want a Medicare Rebate.

 Not as a rule.
 Pia Jones will often offer a discounted rate for clients holding a concession card.
 Please contact us to discuss.
 You might also qualify for the Brisbane Mind program if you are disadvantaged and live on the north side of Brisbane, which means no gap fee.
 Ask your GP.
 In our practice, only Jenny Laing is registered with Brisbane Mind.
 If your financial struggles mean you are unable to continue therapy, please discuss this with your treating psychologist, as she may be able to offer sessions at a reduced rate, close to the Medicare fee.
 We will do what we can to ensure you get the support you need.

 No. Our psychologists are general practitioners in psychology.

 Do you do psychological assessments?

-We are trained to administer and interpret a number of tests and assessments that can help diagnose a condition or tell more about the way a person thinks, feels and behaves.
+We are trained to administer and interpret a number of tests and assessments that can help diagnose a condition or tell more about how a person thinks, feels and behaves.
 These tests may evaluate intellectual skills, cognitive strengths and weaknesses, vocational aptitude and preferences, and personality characteristics.
-For all other kinds of psychological assessment, you may be best to see a clinical psychologist who specialises in using assessment instruments.
+For all other kinds of psychological and cognitive assessments, you are best to see a clinical psychologist who specialises in using assessment instruments.